 You’ll encounter many sweeping views of the mighty Monongahela River and glimpses of the beautiful nature and peaceful surroundings of Greene County.
 At about mile 3, you enter the town of Rices Landing.
 As you enter the township, you pass W. A. Young & Sons Foundry and Machine Shop, a restored working 19th-century machine shop open to the public during the summer.
 Rices Landing, directly on the riverbank, offers a few local amenities to take a break for refreshments or a small bite to eat.
 You can also to begin your ride from the Rices Landing trailhead.

 After Rices Landing the trail continues to wind along the Monongahela River for another 2 miles until you reach the endpoint along Crucible Road in Crucible.
-The trail ends abruptly in Crucible but will eventually extend another 9 miles to Nemacolin.
+The trail ends in Crucible but will eventually extend another 2 miles in the fall of 2019.

 Parking and Trail Access